mtellal/bgp/doc.md

 # P2

-Before jumping into concepts of bridges and vxlan some  basics knowledge in networking on linux are required.
+Before jumping into concepts of bridges and vxlan some basics knowledge in linux networking are required.

 ### Network Interfaces